Connect with others who understand.

 • Group 2 — Pulmonary hypertension due to left heart disease

-Types of PAH
+Types of Pulmonary Arterial Hypertension

 There are different types of PAH.
 Pulmonary arterial hypertension can be influenced by genetics or environmental factors.
 Some cases of PAH have no identifiable cause.